ctford/leipzig/README.md

      :duration 1000
      :part :melody}

 You can create a melody with the `phrase` function.
-Here's the first few notes of 'Row, row, row your boat', designated as the melody:
+Here's a simple melody:

     (def melody
       (->>